 Step 3 – Login to OpenSea with your MetaMask Wallet

 Login to OpenSea and connect your MetaMask Wallet.
-To do this, you just have to select your account and log in directly through OpenSea, and all of your funds will be available.
+To do this, you just have to select your account and log in directly through OpenSea and an authenticator app, if you have enabled 2FA, and all of your funds will be available.
 You’re now ready to purchase your first NFT.

 If you’re looking for a unique one-of-a-kind experience, check out Codex.
 Codex is a collection of unique digital art pieces with the ability to alter its physical environment in Glitch, a high-tech escape room set in a futuristic fab.